ubc-library-rc/digital-exhibits-survey/content/knightlab-customization.md

 ### Customizing Slides
 The interface provides an editing tab and a preview tab at the top-center of the screen, so you can switch between them as you edit to preview your edits and customizations.

 You will see that your editing interface is split into several sections.
 A slide overview on the left, a map view at the center, and below the map, an image menu on the left and a text menu on the right.
+You can see a side by side of the editing and preview interfaces below.

-<iframe frameborder="0" class="juxtapose" width="100%" height="null" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=5a5ea0d6-fb35-11ed-b5bd-6595d9b17862"></iframe>
+<iframe frameborder="0" class="juxtapose" width="100%" height="881" alt="a screenshot of the editing and preview interface of StoryMap, with a side-by-side comparison feature" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=3f037982-fb36-11ed-b5bd-6595d9b17862"></iframe>

 #### Title Slide
 The title slide does not allow you to edit the map, as this map will be populated with all of the geographical points from your other slides.